 Electricity is a high-quality power source, but to date has been inappropriate for space and hot water heating due to historically higher costs.
 Natural gas continues to be is a more suitable heat source.
 Recent significant drops in the current and projected costs of natural gas make this unlikely to change in the foreseeable future.
 Oil on the other hand has seen continued price escalation.
 If the market for natural gas were to change materially however, this could need re-examination.
-If gas and other fossil fuels show prices continue their steady price escalation however, this policy may will need to be re-examinedation, particularly given associated greenhouse gas emissions issues.
+If gas and other fossil fuels prices continue their steady escalation however, this policy will need re-examined, particularly given associated greenhouse gas emissions.
 Although Vermont uses more hydroelectric power and wood energy than many other states, our total use of renewable energy sources is much smaller than our use of non-renewables.
 Use of renewables is not growing as fast as our use of non-renewables statewide.